NIKOL-colab/percentage-error-practice/README.md

 - Enter **percentage errors** for each variable
 - **Answer Quiz** — calculate total % error and check it
 - Step-by-step **calculation hints** if the answer is wrong
-- Fully deployable to the web (Render, Railway, etc.)

 ---